Sharmeen Obaid-Chinoy: Career

 In June 2018, it was announced that the HBO Sports documentary Student Athlete, directed by Obaid-Chinoy and Trish Dalton, would be debuting on 2 October 2018 on the HBO network.

 In September 2019, Obaid-Chinoy unveiled her animated film, Sitara: Let Girls Dream, in theaters in New York.
 It was produced under the banner of Obaid-Chinoy's animation company, Waadi Animations entirely in Pakistan, in association with Vice Studios and Gucci's Chime For Change.

 Her animated mini-series Stories for Children about inspiring figures in Pakistan looks at local heroes' relationships with their parents.
 Obaid-Chinoy is the honorary consul general for Norway in Karachi, Pakistan.

 It was announced in September 2020 that Obaid-Chinoy would be co-directing the Ms. Marvel series with Adil El Arbi, Bilall Fallah and Meera Menon for Disney+ to bring Marvel Studios’ first Muslim hero to the big screen.
 The opportunity made her the first Pakistani director to be involved with Marvel.

 Following its tour in Pakistan, the Home 1947 showcase made its North American debut at Oklahoma Contemporary in February 2022.
 Within this exhibition, Obaid-Chinoy contributed two films that delve into the profound impact of the Partition of India in 1947.
 Obaid-Chinoy's earlier film, Terror’s Children (2002), focused on Afghan refugee children in Karachi.

 In September 2022, Patakha Pictures, founded by Obaid-Chinoy, launched "Pakistan Stories" in collaboration with the Scottish Documentary Institute and the British Council.
 The initiative supported ten female Pakistani documentary filmmakers, pairing them to produce five short films over 12 weeks, celebrating 75 years of Pakistan through the female gaze.

 In October 2022, it was reported that Obaid-Chinoy would be directing an untitled film set in the Star Wars universe, written by Steven Knight, from a previous draft by Damon Lindelof and Justin Britt-Gibson.
 In April 2023, Disney officially announced during the Star Wars Celebration convention that Obaid-Chinoy would direct the film, set 15 years after the events of The Rise of Skywalker, and with Daisy Ridley back as Rey.
+It was originally scheduled for a December 17, 2027, but in May 2025, it was removed from the release schedule, with Avengers: Doomsday taking its place.

 In February 2023 Obaid-Chinoy introduced an international art residency program "Neela Asmaan" through SOC Films.
 The program provides opportunities for both emerging and established artists from Pakistan and beyond to work in the picturesque Shigar Valley of Gilgit-Baltistan.

 It was announced in April 2023 that Obaid-Chinoy is set to direct a new documentary about the life of fashion designer Diane von Fürstenberg.
 The documentary, co-directed with Trish Dalton called Diane von Fürstenberg: Woman in Charge has been released on Hulu.
 It features interviews with her family, Hillary Clinton, Oprah Winfrey, Barry Diller, Anderson Cooper, Mark Jacobs, archival footage, as well as telling her mother's story as a Holocaust survivor.